 On this page |

-The standard way to allow the user to interactively edit parameters by working in a node’s viewer state is by binding handles to node parameters.
+The standard way to let users interactively edit parameters in a node’s viewer state is by binding handles to node parameters.

-A static handle binding supports a simple 1:1 mapping of handle parameters to node parameters.
-This is often all you need, since handle parameters such as translate, rotation, scale, length, and so on, often correspond exactly to parameters you have on your node.
+A static handle binding supports a straightforward 1:1 mapping between handle parameters and node parameters.
+This is often sufficient, as handle parameters such as translate, rotate, scale, length, and others typically correspond directly to parameters on your node.

 You can run the example below in the Python Source Editor for a quick test: